marina601/iFitness/README.md

         2. As a Returning Visitor I want to find, a sign up form.
         3. As a Returning Visitor I want to find, a way to get in contact if I have any further queres.

-    - ### Frequent User Goals
+    - ### Business Owner

-        1. As a Frequent User, I want to be able to join in live workout classes.
+        1. As a Business Owner, I want to provide a responsive platform for my custors.
-        2. As a Frequent User, I want to be able to access my workouts on demand.
+        2. As a Business Owner, I want to gain more memberships.
-        3. As a Frequent User, I want to be able to purchase relevant products to help me during, before and after workouts.
+        3. As a Business Owner, I want to generate income from affiliate links.